OloruntobiOlurombi/terraform-beginner-bootcamp-2023/README.md

 }
 ```

-We'll need to generate AWS CLI credits from IAM user in order to the user AWS CLI.
+We'll need to generate AWS CLI credenials from IAM user in order to the user AWS CLI.